mdegans/gst-nvmanualcamerasrc/README.md

-# gst-nvarguscamerasrc
+# gst-nvmanualcamerasrc

+This is a fork of nvarguscamerasrc.
+No effort is being made to maintain compatability with the original source's properties.
+It's mostly oriented towards people who want or need full manual control of capture settings.

-Steps to compile the "gst-nvarguscamera" sources natively:
+Steps to compile the "gst-nvmanualcamerasrc" sources natively:

 ## Requirements